 Strong focus on data analysis

 Unlike LeadQuizzes and Typeform, SurveyMonkey doesn’t have a strong focus on aesthetics.
-So, it might not be your first choice when it comes to creating beautiful and well-designed quizzes and forms that will engage your audience and become viral on social media.
+So, it might not be your first choice as LeadQuizzes survey builder that lets you engage your audience and create content that can become viral on social media

 What they do focus on, however, is large-scale backend data analysis and research automation.
 SurveyMonkey enables you to collect a number of data points (such as NPS scores, opinion polls, customer support requests, etc.) and then conduct a thorough analysis of the obtained data in real time.

 If you’re a professional data analyst, statistician, or anyone who needs to collect and analyze large quantities of quantitative data, SurveyMonkey might be your best choice when it comes to popular Typeform alternatives.
 Or if you’re looking for a similar tool, you can explore other SurveyMonkey alternatives.